 Mead (honey wine) is considered sacred in Asatru, and it is a staple in most ritual offerings.
 Making your own mead and ale earns extra points in any kindred; sharing a horn of mead is common practice in both ritual and celebrations.
 I note this because if you are searching for a spiritual path and you are a recovering alcoholic, it would be wise to speak with your chosen kindred before joining; you will feel temptation to drink in most kindreds.

 The Asatru Alliance is a US Asatru group, succeeding Stephen McNallens Asatru Free Assembly in 1987, founded by Michael J. Murray a.k.a.
 Valgard Murray of Arizona, who is a former vice president of Else Christensens Odinist Fellowship.
 The Asatru All

 La Santa Muerte (La Santisima Muerte)

-Also known as: The Most Holy Death.
-It is one of the many syncretic religions of Mexico that is based on Catholicism but incorporates pagan ritual in worship.
+Also known as The Most Holy Death, La Santa Muerte is one of the many syncretic religions of Mexico that is based on Catholicism but incorporates pagan ritual in worship.